VanillaCreamer/Awesome-Personalized-LLMs/README.md

 # Awesome Personalized Large Language Models
 This repository collects the latest research progress on personalized large language models (LLMs), including preference alignment and user-customized generation.
 Comments and contributions are welcome.

+🆕 GPT-5.4 is being used to maintain this repository, and weekly updates can be viewed through different branches.

 > The contributions are expected to be submitted as follows:
 >
 > `+ **\[Year Conference/Jounal\]** Title. ([Paper](link), [Code](link))`  (if accessible).